 - Only 3% of all meals had enough whole grains in it as opposed to 40% of meals had enough vegetables.

-- The most important factors to improve the Vita Score are to increase the amount of whole grain products, nuts & seeds and fruits and to reduce the amount of salt and calories.
+- The most important factors to improve the Health Score are to increase the amount of whole grain products, nuts & seeds and fruits and to reduce the amount of salt and calories.